Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Experiments

-In Fig.~\ref{Fig:avg_prox_fed2}, we conducted performance comparisons of our proposed methods, DemLearn and DemLearn-P with the two conventional FL methods, FedAvg \cite{mcmahanCommunicationEfficientLearningDeep2017} and FedProx \cite{sahu2018fedprox}, as baselines on two benchmark datasets, MNIST and Fashion-MNIST.
-In doing so, we set the associated proximal term $\mu =0$ in the objective function of the problem in \eqref{EQ:mu_PLP} to define DemLearn, which reduces the original problem into FedAvg, while $\mu>0$ is the proximal variation version, namely DemLearn-P. Fig.~\ref{Fig:avg_prox_fed} depicts the performance comparison of DemLearn and DemLearn-P with FedProx and FedAvg with the MNIST dataset.
-Experimental evaluations show that the proposed approach outperforms the two baselines in terms of the convergence speed, especially to obtain better generalization performance.
-We observe that the Global model requires only $20$ global rounds to reach the performance level of $93\%$ using our proposed algorithms, while FL algorithms such as FedProx and FedAvg take more than $60$ global rounds to achieve the competitive level of performance.
-Furthermore, between our algorithms, DemLearn shows better average generalization performance (i.e., $95.04\%$) of client models and the global model (i.e., $95.01\%$), while DemLearn-P shows better average specialization performance (i.e., $97.86\%$) of client models at the converged points.
-As observed, the FL algorithms can only attain a superior performance with high specialization in their client models, however, the client models slowly improve their generalization performance.
-Following the similar trends, Fig.~\ref{Fig:avg_prox_fed1} depicts that DemLearn and DemLearn-P algorithms perform better than FedProx and FedAvg with the Fashion-MNIST dataset in terms of the client generalization and global learning model performance.
+In Fig.~\ref{Fig:avg_prox_fed1},~\ref{Fig:avg_prox_fed2}, we conducted performance comparisons of our proposed methods, \DemLearn with the three FL methods, FedAvg \cite{mcmahan2016communication}, FedProx \cite{FedProx2020}, and pFedMe \cite{canh2020personalized} as baselines on four benchmark datasets, MNIST, Fashion-MNIST, FE-MNIST and CIFAR-10.
+Fig.~\ref{Fig:avg_prox_fed1a} depicts the performance comparison of \DemLearn with FedProx and FedAvg with the MNIST dataset.
+Experimental evaluations show that the proposed approach outperforms the baselines in terms of the convergence speed, especially to obtain better client generalization performance.
+We observe that the local model requires only $40$ rounds to reach the C-GEN performance level of $80\%$ using the proposed algorithm, whereas existing FL algorithms such as FedProx, FedAvg, and pFedMe take more than $80$ global rounds to achieve a near-competitive level of performance as ours.
+Furthermore, after $100$ rounds, \DemLearn obtains better average client generalization performance (i.e., $88.77\%$) accross client models and comparable C-SPE and Global performance as of FedAvg and pFedMe.

+Following similar trends, Fig.~\ref{Fig:avg_prox_fed1b}, Fig.~\ref{Fig:avg_prox_fed1c}, Fig.~\ref{Fig:avg_prox_fed2} depict that \DemLearn algorithm perform better than FedProx and FedAvg with the Fashion-MNIST, FE-MNIST and CIFAR-10 datasets in terms of the client generalization performance.
+In Fig.~\ref{Fig:avg_prox_fed1c}, the pFedMe algorithm found difficulties in tuning parameters to obtain a comparable performance and showed lower performance and more fluctuated rather than that of the other algorithms for the FE-MNIST dataset.
+Thus, pFedMe obtains a slow improvement of the client models in both specialization and generalization.
+Meanwhile, our proposed algorithm exhibits stable convergence speed and efficiency to achieve consistently high performance of learning models at all levels.
+In Fig.~\ref{Fig:avg_prox_fed2}, we observe \DemLearn suffers a slight degradation in C-SPE and Global performance to gain a high C-GEN performance.
+After $100$ rounds, \DemLearn demonstrates good trade-off learning capabilities of client models with high C-SPE ($79.09\%$) and C-GEN ($57\%$) performance, while other baseline algorithms only produce biased local models with low generalized capabilities.